saraachour/stanford-cs104.github.io/src/routes/assignments/assign2/+page.svelte.md

 One hint here is that it actually does not matter that the data is in CSV format, and we strongly recommend that you do not parse the data into separate columns.
 Instead, we recommend treating each line of data as a single unit and searching for the research group of interest on that line.
-(Hint: think about what command we've learned about and used to search for matching text within a line of text in a file.)
+(Hint: think about how you might use `grep` to search for a given string of text within each line assuming that you treat the line as a single unit.)

 </Callout>

 4. Create a file named `big_groups.txt` in the `analysis` directory with the names of every research group with more than 10 members.
-You might want to edit the function you defined in step 3 to make this easier.
+Think about how you might use the files you created in Step 3 in order to make this easier.
 Make sure to output the name of the _group_ (e.g., "Artificial Intelligence"), not the name of the _file_.

 5. Create a file `analysis/systems-ai-join.csv` with the information of every professor who